 The costs of consulting and professional services are generally allowable when costs are reasonable in relation to the services provided, and the service is directly allocable to the award.
-In addition to the Sponsor’s terms and conditions the provisions of the UW APS 32.3 “Contracting for Outside Services” are to be followed.
+In addition to the Sponsor’s terms and conditions, the provisions of UW APS 32.3 "Independent Contractor Policy" are to be followed.

 The rate of pay should be comparable to the normal and customary fees charged for comparable services, regardless of the source of funding.

-5. Any specific provisions required by the sponsored agreement.
+- Any specific provisions required by the sponsored Award agreement.

 Consulting services provided by other UW faculty members requiring the payment of extra compensation may be allowable when all the following conditions are met:

 - The consulting arrangement is across departmental lines or involves a separate or remote operation.

 - The consulting arrangement is provided for in the proposal, identified in the budget or budget narrative, and specifically approved by the Sponsor.